Chart Color Schemes

 Recent residential development output has been above average within Wallsend when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Wallsend recorded approximately 54 residential properties granted approval annually over the past five financial years, totalling an estimated 271 homes.
-As of FY-26, 25 approvals have been recorded.
-On average, each dwelling accommodates around 2.4 new residents per year between FY-21 and FY-25.
-The average construction value for these dwellings is $410,000.
+AreaSearch analysis of ABS building approval numbers shows Wallsend recorded around 57 residential properties granted approval each year over the past five financial years, totalling an estimated 288 homes.
+So far in FY-26, 32 approvals have been recorded.
+On average, 2.3 new residents per year were associated with each dwelling between FY-21 and FY-25.
+The average construction value of new homes was $410,000.

 Frequently Asked Questions - Development